openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

         raise TypeError("Unsupported argument type!")
 ```

-Finally, import it in the same place as in a previous section, but this time use improved version:
+Finally, import it in the same place as in the previous section, but this time use the improved version:
 ```python
 from openvino.runtime.mymodule_ext import MyTensor
 ```